Magical Hat: Petamo Beasts

-Media

-Anime
+Release

-A 33-episode anime series adaptation produced by Studio Pierrot aired on Fuji Television and its affiliates from October 18, 1989 to July 6, 1990, starting out on Wednesday nights at 6:30, but eventually jumping over to Friday near the end of the series.
+The 33-episode series, produced by Studio Pierrot aired on Fuji Television and its affiliates from October 18, 1989 to July 6, 1990, starting out on Wednesday nights at 6:30, but eventually jumping over to Friday near the end of the series.
 The anime was produced alongside the manga, and was part of a media mix by Sega, Pierrot and Fuji TV.
 Sega had creative input over the series as its main sponsor, and the exclusive rights to produce video games and toys.
 The series was directed by Akira Shigino, with Kotakara serving as the animation director.
 The screenplay was written by Kenji Terada.
 The characters were designed by Tsuneo Ninomiya.
-The music was produced by Takayoshi Watanabe, under the alias "Edison".
+The music was produced by Edison.
 The anime's opening theme is "Daijōbu, Daibōken" (大丈夫、大冒険, "It's Okay, It's a Big Adventure") by Naoko Nozawa, and has two ending theme songs: "Mera Tenten-Kirakura" (メラ・テンテンキラクラ) (episodes 1-23) by Nozawa and "Bye Bye Baby" (episodes 24-33) by Ītomo Seinen-tai and K-chaps!.
 The series contains plenty of slapstick gag elements.

 The final episode was scheduled to be broadcast on June 29, 1990, but was delayed by one week due to a special news program related to the wedding of Fumihito, Crown Prince of Japan.